Society: Trade and economics

 Trade, the voluntary exchange of goods and services, has long been an aspect of human societies, and it is seen as a characteristic that differentiates humans from other animals.
 Trade has even been cited as a practice that gave Homo sapiens a major advantage over other hominids; evidence suggests early H. sapiens made use of long-distance trade routes to exchange goods and ideas, leading to cultural explosions and providing additional food sources when hunting was sparse.
 Such trade networks did not exist for the now-extinct Neanderthals.
 Early trade involved materials for creating tools, like obsidian, exchanged over short distances.
 In contrast, throughout antiquity and the medieval period, some of the most influential long-distance routes carried food and luxury goods, such as the spice trade.

-Early human economies were more likely to be based around gift giving than a bartering system.
+Early human economies were more likely to be based around gift-giving than a bartering system.
 Early money consisted of commodities; the oldest being in the form of cattle and the most widely used being cowrie shells.
-Money has since evolved into governmental issued coins, paper and electronic money.
+Money has since evolved into government-issued coins, paper, and electronic money.
 Human study of economics is a social science that looks at how societies distribute scarce resources among different people.
 There are massive inequalities in the division of wealth among humans; as of 2018 in China, Europe, and the United States, the richest tenth of humans hold more than seven-tenths of those regions' total wealth.